- Last updated:

 - A minor editorial change was made.

-There is no advisory in effect for Bermuda.
+There is no nationwide advisory in effect for Bermuda.
 Exercise normal security precautions.

 The decision to travel is your responsibility.
 You are also responsible for your personal safety abroad.
 The purpose of this Travel Advice is to provide up-to-date information to enable you to make well-informed decisions.